GSA/digitalgov.gov/content/posts/2019/03/2019-03-25-qa-with-ryan-day-about-gsas-api-strategy.md

 slug: qa-with-ryan-day-about-gsas-api-strategy
 date: 2019-03-25 14:45:00 -0500
 title: 'Q&amp;A With Ryan Day About GSA’s API Strategy'
+deck: 'The new API standards will make it easier for GSA staff to launch and maintain good APIs&#46;'
 summary: 'The new API standards will make it easier for GSA staff to launch and maintain good APIs&#46;'
 authors:
   - gray-brooks